 Spartan Garden as a Learning Resource

 The Spartan Garden provides an easily accessible outdoor learning resource, where connections can be made to multiple disciplines.
-The Healthy Youth Program’s Garden Education team is working with CHS students and teachers to make these connections.
+Our Garden Education team is working with CHS students and teachers to make these connections.
 Click to learn more and read about recent garden projects.